Surveying Data Collectors: Indepth Buying Guide

 Total Station Surveys

-A data collector plays a key role in securing these major benefits for your team.
+A data collector plays a key role in enabling streamlined total station surveying for teams.
 It provides real-time data processing and integration for your total station surveys in a simple, user-friendly and highly portable way.
 This means you can perform basic calculations while still on-site and identify any errors before you head back to the office.

 More advanced data collectors also offer real-time visualisation to help you verify data integrity, identify any inconsistencies, and ensure you’re capturing all the necessary points.
 Data collectors even have the capacity to control your robotic total station remotely, further streamlining your surveying activities.